l0k0ms/log-workshop-2/README.md

 ```

 It should connect to the running frontend API container, allowing for easier development.
 When you're finished making changes, you can do a `npm build`, and then copy the javascript from the `build` subdirectory into the Flask frontend app.

-# Ideas for Live Debugging via Tracing

-These are some ideas, that have yet to be implemented:

-* A bad deploy that triggers a problem, breaking parts of API
-* Introducing latency in a service in the middle of the request lifecycle
-* Introducing a traffic spike / poison payload downstream